scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 ## Abstract

 The rapid acceleration of AI capabilities has been nothing short of transformative.
-Yet beneath this progress lies a critical flaw: the infrastructure that powers AI is profoundly centralised.
-Today, a small handful of corporations control the models, the data, and the platforms.
-This leads to data monopolies, opaque algorithms, and extractive economics—bottlenecks that constrain innovation and disempower users.
+Yet beneath this progress lies a critical flaw: the infrastructure that powers AI is profoundly centralized.
+Today, a small handful of corporations—and increasingly, insiders within so-called “decentralized” protocols—control the models, the data, and the emissions.
+This leads to extractive economics, opaque incentives, and systems that reward insiders and low-liquidity subnets that are easy to pump and dump.

-Bittensor emerged as the first major attempt to solve this centralization crisis.
-It promised decentralized AI infrastructure, community governance, and fair value distribution. **But Bittensor has become part of the problem, not the solution.**
+**Bittensor emerged as the first serious attempt to decentralize AI infrastructure—but its economic model is fundamentally broken.** Through dTAO, emissions are routed to tokenized subnets via speculative staking.
+The result: **dTAO Alpha tokens—which supposedly represent the intrinsic “value” of subnets—are dumped daily by the root network and recipients such as miners, creating a persistent down-only feedback loop.** There is no utility, no accountability, and no protocol-level incentive to *buy or use* the tokens receiving emissions.

+The promise that future revenue will “unlock” Alpha token value is fundamentally flawed.
+While corporations conduct stock buybacks with mature profits, early-stage subnets need capital to grow—not to prop up illiquid assets. **Spending emissions on buying back Alpha tokens is naïve and economically inefficient—it’s like forcing a startup to spend its seed round or early revenues on stock buybacks.** Valuable capital is squandered on optics instead of building, marketing, and scaling the subnet.

+What began as a meritocracy of AI has devolved into a high-yield emission farm for early insiders.

+Scarlett was designed to fix this.

 **Bittensor's infrastructure is plagued by fundamental flaws.** The original root network was controlled by validator oligarchies via opaque weight-setting mechanisms.
 When dTAO was introduced to "fix" this, it merely shifted control to market speculators—while founder influence remained intact, a de facto "head of state" capable of pumping subnets with a single X post.